AngelRattner/lab-3/README.md

 ## Preparation

- - Please login to your gitlab.com account
+ - Please login to your gitlab.com account or open an account  [here](www.gitlab.com)

 ### Import the lab repository